Stuffed acorn squash is a great way to appreciate the abundance of fall. This complete meal is stuffed with Italian sausage, kale and sweet apples.

 - Pour olive oil over the acorn squash and sprinkle with salt and pepper.

-- Bake in over for 50-60 minutes, until skin is soft and fork-tender (Roasting time will vary depending on the size of your squash).
+- Bake in oven for 50-60 minutes, until skin is soft and fork-tender (Roasting time will vary depending on the size of your squash).

 - While squash roasts, heat 1 tablespoon olive oil in a skillet over medium-high heat.

-- Add sausage and using a wood spoon break into coarse pieces.
-Cook until brown.
-It’s about 5-6 minutes.
-Then, set it aside, but leaving fat in the skillet.
+- Add sausage and cook for 5-6 minutes until brown, using a wooden spoon to break apart coarse pieces.
+Then, set the sausage aside, but leave the fat in the skillet.

 - Add diced apple, thyme and salt and pepper to taste.
-Cook for 1 minute and add chopped kale and cranberry.
-Cook for 2-3 minutes.
-Stir occasionally.
+Cook for 1 minute.
+Add chopped kale and cranberry.
+Cook for 2-3 minutes, stirring occasionally.

-- Bring back the sausage and stir well to combine and cook just for 1-2 minutes to blend flavours.
+- Bring back the sausage and stir well to combine.
+Cook for 1-2 minutes to blend flavors.

 - Preheat your broiler and divide apple-sausage filling among squashes.